 What is a Record of Movement?Every time you enter a particular country, your passport is scanned by the customs official.
 If you are a permanent resident of Canada, your Permanent Resident card is scanned as well when you enter Canada.
 You may request a list of your entries to any country to be provided with your PR card application in the event that you do not have two Notices of Assessment from the past 5 years, or you are specifically instructed to do so by IRCC.
 NOTE: Records must be obtained from each country individually.
 Also, only your entries to a country are recorded; there is no record of your exits from the country.

 I am in big trouble - HELP!
 FAQs

 How do I get back to Canada if my PR card has already expired?You must apply for a Travel Document before returning to Canada.

 I have a criminal record.
-Can I still renew my PR card?If you have been convicted of a crime since becoming a permanent resident of Canada, this does not affect your status unless you have specifically been advised by CIC.
+Can I still renew my PR card?If you have been convicted of a crime since becoming a permanent resident of Canada, this does not affect your status unless you have specifically been advised by IRCC.
 However, you could have problems gaining entry to other countries, especially the United States, if you decide to travel internationally.
 Also, a criminal record may affect your Canadian citizenship application whenever you choose to apply.
-If you have concerns about becoming a Canadian Citizen because of a criminal record you should contact Canadian Citizenship and Immigration or you can call us for a consultation at 1-866-760-263.
+If you have concerns about becoming a Canadian Citizen because of a criminal record you should contact Immigration, Refugees and Citizenship Canada or you can call us for a consultation at 1-866-760-263.

-I am travelling and need a PR Card fast.CIC will process applications on an expedited basis if you have proof of travel, such as a plane ticket and proof of purchase.
+I am travelling and need a PR Card fast.IRCC will process applications on an expedited basis if you have proof of travel, such as a plane ticket and proof of purchase.
 You must include this proof with your application.
-If you need help applying for expedited processing of your PR card application, you may contact CIC at 1-866-242-2100 or you may contact us at 1-866-760-2623.
+If you need help applying for expedited processing of your Permanent Resident card application, you may contact IRCC at 1-866-242-2100 or you may contact us at 1-866-760-2623.